neuronsimulator/nrn/visualization/shape.rst

     Description:
         colors the currently accessed section according to color index (index same as specified in :class:`Graph` class).
-If there are several sections to color it is more efficient to make a SectionList and use \ ``.color_list``
+If there are several sections to color it is more efficient to make a :class:`SectionList` and use \ ``.color_list``